IgorWnek/deno-aidevs-cli/README.md

 - `ANTHROPIC_API_KEY` - Your Anthropic API key
 - `AI_MODEL` - The AI model to use
 - `TARGET_COMPANY_URL` - The target URL for web questions
+- `TARGET_COMPANY_VERIFICATION_ENDPOINT` - The complete URL for the verification endpoint

 To set up your environment:

 1. Copy `.env.dist` to `.env`
 2. Fill in your values in the `.env` file